 Anywho, so she made her Pumpkin Pecan Scones with Brown Butter Glaze over on her Insta-stories the other day and they just looked like *heaven* so I knew I needed to give them a try.
 They were light and soft and oh so delicious and I highly HIGHLY recommend you make them, but I wanted just a little bit *more* if you know what I mean.
 So I jazzed them up a smidge and added some cream cheese and white chocolate chips and topped them of with a cinnamon glaze.
 Y-U-M!

-So I hope you enjoy this quick recipe and all the other pumpkin things floating around out there on the world wide web! 🙂
+So I hope you enjoy this quick recipe for pumpkin scones with cinnamon glaze and all the other pumpkin things floating around out there on the world wide web! 🙂

 Pumpkin Scones with Cinnamon Glaze